-MoDOT is attempting to expand our use of the HSM to be performed on any project impacting safety, regardless of use of HSIP funds.
-One method that being implemented to promote this at MoDOT is the SAFER document.
+MoDOT has expanded the use of the HSM to be performed on any project impacting safety, regardless of use of HSIP funds.
+One method that is being implemented to promote this at MoDOT is the SAFER document.
+Tools to be able to calculate these safety benefits have been developed to support the effort.